by Dr. C.H. Weaver M.D. updated 7/2019

 NSCLC cells commonly spread to the bone, causing bone metastases.
 Bone metastases may cause pain, bone loss, increased risk of fractures, and a life-threatening condition characterized by a high level of calcium in the blood, called hypercalcemia.

 Preventing or delaying these skeletal-related events (SREs) can preserve quality of life and reduce healthcare costs.
-Bisphosphonate drugs such as Zometa® (zoledronic acid) and a newer type of bone drug, Xgeva® (denosumab) can be used to reduce the risk of complications from bone metastases.
-Xgeva® is a drug that targets a protein known as the RANK ligand.
-This protein regulates the activity of osteoclasts (cells that break down bone).
-Xgeva® is approved for the prevention of bone complications such as fracture in patients with bone metastases from solid (not blood-related) cancers.
+Bisphosphonate drugs such as Zometa® (zoledronic acid) and Xgeva® (denosumab) can be used to reduce the risk of complications from bone metastases.

-Xgeva® has been directly compared to Zometa® for the treatment of bone metastases in 702 with NSCLC and 109 with small-cell lung cancer (SCLC).
-Xgeva® is associated with a decrease in SREs and improved overall survival when directly compared with Zometa.15 To learn more about bone metastases and bone health, go to the Bone Information Center.
+Xgeva® has been directly compared to Zometa® for the treatment of bone metastases in 702 individuals with NSCLC and 109 with small-cell lung cancer (SCLC).
+Xgeva® was found to be associated with a decrease in SREs and improved overall survival when directly compared with Zometa.
+(24)

 Managing Brain Metastases